chadwishner/P-G_Code_Challenge/README.md

  - I am running into issues trying to figure out how to add animations to the app.
 I am attempting to add a .matchedGeometryEffect for the transition to/from a StoryRowView and a StoryView.
  - Currently the Network classes do not add Stories or Comments into their arrays in order they are sent, this causes out of order issues.
  - Occasionally the API calls will timeout this causes a delay in retrieving stories and comments.
+ - The scrollview does not resize when search bar narrows list.

 ## Files